Aethylred/dynaguppy/README.md

     apt-get install puppet
     ```

+1. Edit `/etc/puppet/puppet.conf` and set the puppetmaster server to the puppet master.
+There should be the following block in the file:

+    ```
+    server=puppet.local
+    ```

 1. The default domain `*.local` is set to autosign on the puppet server, if the Gitlab server's fqdn does not match this pattern then either the autosign configuration needs to be updated, or the Gitlab server needs to request and retrieve a certificate from the Puppet Master.
 1. Provided that the correct `fqdn` for the Gitlab server has been set in the `/etc/puppet/environments/production/manifests/site.pp` the bootstrap installation should run with the puppet agent:

     ```
+    $ puppet agent --enable
     $ puppet agent -t
     ```

-There are a number of tasks in the Gitlab server's manifest that can time out or not run reliably on poor network connections.
+There are a number of tasks in the Gitlab server's manifest that time out or not run reliably on depending on the network connection.
 They will often resolve over a number of puppet run.

 The Gitlab server should be up and running on HTTPS as the default web site.